twobit-hack/cookverter/README.md

-This program converts various measurements used in baking It converts between teaspoons, tablespoons, cups, pints, quarts, gallons, fluid ounces, and milliliters
+This program converts various measurements used in baking

+It converts between:
+- teaspoons
+- tablespoons
+- cups
+- pints
+- quarts
+- gallons
+- fluid ounces
+- milliliters

 TODO:
 - Format results to two decimal points, omitting decimals if the result is an integer